ambitus/pyracf/common/class_attributes/debug.md

 &nbsp;

 **Debug Logging** can be enabled on any "Admin" object by setting the `debug` class attrubute to `True` through the constructor.
-Once enabled, the metadata for the following steps will be printed to the console.
+Once enabled, the following will be printed to the console.

 &nbsp;